Raksani/demo-ci/README.md

 The default name for the Ant build file is `build.xml`.
 Open the file in an editor to see what it looks like.
 The format is XML (of course).

+There are several Ant "tasks" defined in this file, such as `clean`, `compile`, and `test`.
+There is also a `deps` task that is used by Travis CI to install dependencies needed by this project.

+### Managing Dependencies

+This project needs JUnit JARs to run tests.
+The Ant "deps" task includes a command to download them into a `lib` directory.
+The `deps` task is run by Travis (its in the `.travis.yml` file), but it isn't automatically run locally.

+I do this because JUnit is already installed on my computer, so I don't need to download it each time.
+In the `.travis.yml` file you'll see that the `lib` directory is set to `lib` (directory relative to the project dir), whereas when I run Ant locally, `lib` points to my JUnit lib directory.

 ### Testing with JUnit

 We use JUnit 4 for testing.
 An Ant *task* is defined for running the JUnit tests after compiling your application.